 In spite of the hood and mask, I could still see him smiling, just slightly, his relief at seeing me not hidden.
 “Mara.”

 “I am allowed to keep calling you Andrew, right?”
 I teased, dropping my keys into the dish by the door and taking off my scarf and coat like I often found brother dressed like a superhero in my living room.
 “I mean, you have gotten some great names recently.
-The saint?
+The Saint?
 Angel?
 The Great Protector?
 Did you prefer one of those?”

 Andrew groaned, stepping away from the window and lowering his hood.
 “Ugh.
 No. No please.
 Always use my name.”
-I came into the living room and he stepped towards me, his arms half raised for a hug, “I’ve missed you Mara.”
+I came into the living room and he stepped towards me, his arms half raised for a hug, “I’ve missed you, Mara.”

 “Ack.
 Hand check,” I stepped away so that he couldn’t pull me into a hug, and Andrew laughed.
 Slightly sheepishly, he raised his hands to show them to me.
 As I had expected they were covered in dirt, grease, mud, and possibly even blood, but I tried not to think about that.
 “Yeah.
 That’s what I thought.
-Yu now where the bathroom is, spare towels and spare clothes are in the same place.”
+You know where the bathroom is, spare towels and spare clothes are in the same place.”
 I pointed down the hall.

 Andrew slumped his shoulders like the moody teenager he once was.
 “Yes, Mom.”
 He whined as he shuffled in the direction of the bathroom.